mitesh-pv/spring_boot_basics/README.md

 EntityManager: save data to the database.
 **@Repository**: that interacts with the database Transaction management is avoided here by using the declarative transaction by using the annotation **@Transactional**.
 This indicates each method will be involved in a transaction process.
 **@CrossOrigin**: CORS (Cross-origin resource sharing) allows a webpage to request additional resources into browser from other domains e.g. fonts, CSS or static images from CDNs.
-CORS helps in serving web content from multiple domains into browsers who usually have the same-origin security policy.
+CORS helps in serving web content from multiple domains into browsers who usually have the same-origin security policy.</p>

 ## Difference between @NotNull, @NotBlank, @NotEmpty